ijayhub/job-web-app/readme.md

 ## About The Project

 Tailwind css was used to create this project.
-It is a web app for tracking jobs.
+It is a web app for tracking jobs applied.

 **Features**